On the $RO(Q)$-graded coefficients of Eilenberg-MacLane spectra: Commutativity

-\begin{lemma} For any Mackey functor $\M$ groups $\hm^Q_{x+y\sigma}$ are $2$-torsion if $x\neq 0$ and $x\neq-y$. \end{lemma} \begin{proof} Note that if the conditions of Lemma \ref{lemma general shape} holds (i.e., $x+y\sigma$ lies below the antidiagonal on the half-plane $x<0$ or above the antidiagonal on the half-plane $x>0$) then $\hm^Q_{x+y\sigma}$ is zero, so the statement is trivially satisfied.
+\begin{lemma} For any Mackey functor $\M$ the groups $\hm^Q_{x+y\sigma}$ are $2$-torsion if $x\neq 0$ and $x\neq-y$. \end{lemma} \begin{proof} Note that if the conditions of Lemma \ref{lemma general shape} hold (i.e., $x+y\sigma$ lies below the antidiagonal on the half-plane $x<0$ or above the antidiagonal on the half-plane $x>0$) then $\hm^Q_{x+y\sigma}$ is zero, so the statement is trivially satisfied.

 We will consider four cases depending on the value of $x$. \begin{enumerate} \item $x\geq 2$ and $y<-x$.
 Assume firstly that $y$ is even.
 By Theorem \ref{Theorem RO(Q)graded abelian structure of hmq} and Proposition \ref{prop coefficients of hfp and ho} we have that